italoamaral-dev/spaceinvaders/README.md

 # spaceinvaders
-Basic prototype of the space invaders game;
+Basic prototype of the space invaders game using the Allegro library;